 LOOSE = NOT FIXED IN PLACE

-LOSE = CEASE TO KEEP, OR AS IN YOU DON'T WIN.
+LOSE = CEASE TO KEEP, OR THE OPPOSITE OF WIN.
 GAME OVER.

 WHO’S = WHO IS